 LA Webinar - 27 September 2017

 Slides from the September LA Webinar.
 Provides updates on service status, including update on automated account management, self-service password resets, new Portal functionality, Skype for Business federation and update on Mobile devices policies.
-You can listen to a recording of the Webinar by clicking here, and the Q&A log can be found by clicking here
+Please also see the recording of the webinar and the Q&A log.

 LA Bulletin - 13 November 2017

 Latest information on NHSmail service including service status, self-service password resets, self-help tool, portal release, shared mailbox sent items, management of inactive accounts, LA communications/role, TANSync guidance and Skype for Business case studies.

 LA Bulletin - 2 October 2017

 Latest information on NHSmail service, including Automated account management, Self-service password resets and latest Portal functionalities..

 Protect your NHSmail account from cyber attacks - 07 September 2017

 In light of the widespread ransomware attacks in May and June 2017, it is more important than ever to remain vigilant over the emails received within your inbox.

 The NHSmail Cyber Security Guide provides detailed information on how to identify spoof, junk or spam email with step-by-step instructions on how to report it.
 If you receive an email that is not from someone you know, or looks to be from someone you know but the content doesn’t appear genuine, please report it for investigation.